adrianolmedo/genesis/README.md

 [-] Add Context interface.

-[-] Add logger when deleting a user account.

 [-] Add logger when creating invoice.

+[-] Add logger when adding a product to an invoice.

 ## Content